autopi-io/documentation/docs/guides/reflashing_your_device.md

         - Windows
         - Linux
 4. Perform the flash
+6. Ensure your device is connecting to the correct environment
 5. Set up the device

 ### 1. Download the AutoPi OS image